Join Our Staff: Shalom Austin Employment Opportunites

-The JCAA staff is a dedicated team working to create an organization that nourishes the community culturally, educationally, socially, and recreationally.
+The Shalom Austin staff is a dedicated team working to create an organization that nourishes the community culturally, educationally, socially, and recreationally.

-The JCAA is a nonprofit, professional, service-oriented organization.
-In addition to extensive health, vision, and dental benefits we offer employees full JCAA membership and employee discounts on classes, programs, and events.
+Shalom Austin is a nonprofit, professional, service-oriented organization.
+In addition to extensive health, vision, and dental benefits we offer employees full JCC membership and employee discounts on classes, programs, and events.

 The following are the current benefits for which employees are eligible:

 Employees working 30–40 hours per week, on a 12-month basis: